Jobs for Pharm.D. vs. Ph.D. — What’s the Difference?

 Comparing the Job Markets for Pharm.D. vs. Ph.D.

-In 2019, the median annual pay for pharmacists was $128,090.
+In 2019, the median pharmacist salary was $128,090.
 For pharmacists, the number of hospital jobs is expected to grow by 4 percent by 2028.
 Pharmacists take prescriptions from medical doctors and administer medications to patients.
 They are also qualified to ask questions and provide information regarding the medicines they prescribe.
 The majority of pharmacists work in pharmacies within retail stores or medical facilities although the field is evolving with more and more recent graduates electing to work in clinical settings.
 There are even niche sectors of medicine different types of pharmacists can specialize in with a year or two of residency after graduation.

 Working as a pharmacist requires a Doctor of Pharmacy, known as a Pharm.D., which is a four-year degree.
 They are also required to pass two exams related to licenses.